SavageFiend76/CSNETWK_MP/README.md

 # Build and Run Instructions
-1. Open 2 cmd prompts.
+1. Open 3 cmd prompts.
 2. Always run the server first.
 On the first cmd, type the command "python -m server.server --verbose" to open the server.
-3. This step is for running the player (client).
+3. This step is for running the first player (client 1).
 On the other cmd, type the command "python -m client.ui --verbose" to open the client.
+4. Repeat step 3 for the second player (client 2)..

 # Work Distribution